Expert know-how for the entire production line

 Trützschler Nonwovens is a division of Trützschler Nonwovens & Man-Made Fibers and resulted from the amalgamation of the long-established companies Fleissner, Erko and Bastian.
 The company provides manufacturers from all over the world with solutions for the entire nonwoven process chain from bale opening to fiber blending, web formation, bonding, finishing and winding, and for man-made fiber facilities.

-In October 2013, Voith and Trützschler Nonwovens achieved an important milestone: a nonwoven wipe from their jointly developed wet-laid spunlacing production process successfully passed the official third edition of the INDA and EDANA test guidelines and is therefore certified as being “flushable”.
+In October 2013, Voith and Trützschler Nonwovens achieved an important milestone: a nonwoven wipe from their jointly developed wet-laid spunlacing production process successfully passed the tests of the official INDA and EDANA test guidelines and is therefore certified as being “flushable”.
 Trützschler Nonwovens and Voith have succeeded in producing wet-laid spunlaced (hydro-entangled) nonwovens with high strength when wet.

 Because the wet-laid spunlacing process does not use any binding agents or bi-component fibers the wipes quickly disintegrate in water and the fiber material is 100% bio-degradable.
 Another advantage of using large amounts of long-fiber pulp is that this substantially reduces production costs.